jbcodeforce/python-code/docs/index.md

 # Python Studies

-This repository regroups a bench of python codes from my own self-training and studies and [raspberry PI](https://www.raspberrypi.org/) work.
+This repository regroups a bench of python codes from my own self-training and studies for web development, crawling, python best practice, and [raspberry PI](https://www.raspberrypi.org/) work.

 ## Code in the order of knowledge acquisition